Why Strategic Plans Fail to Get Executed

 The solution is to get your team to focus.
-Prioritize the 2-3 things that are essential to move you toward your vision.
+Prioritize the two to three things that are essential to move you toward your vision.
 If you had to pick, what is the one area your team would want to improve most in order to achieve the vision?
 Which battle matters most?
 Only after you’ve won those battles should you add the next ones.

-Doing less may seem counterintuitive to your ultimate aim of moving the organization forward, but creating this level of discipline will actually get you farther faster, with less wasted time and frustration along the way.
+Doing less may seem counterintuitive to your ultimate aim of moving the organization forward, but creating this level of discipline will actually get you farther, faster and with less wasted time and frustration along the way.

 Roadblock 3: Not Creating a Positive Culture of Accountability

 Often leaders are hesitant to create measurable expectations and a culture of accountability.
-Perhaps holding people to task seems too harsh, too dictatorial, requires too much effort, or seemingly takes the human side out of business.
+Perhaps holding people to task seems too harsh or dictatorial, requires too much effort, or seemingly takes the human side out of business.

 In reality, it is human nature to crave accountability.
 Regardless of what we do every day, we all want to know we’re succeeding.
 No one wakes up in the morning hoping to fail.
 By defining the parameters of success, you’re not only able to identify potential shortcomings, but more importantly you can help people know and celebrate when they are winning.